GoogleChrome/web.dev/src/site/content/en/blog/web-bundles/index.md

 * Uses [HTTP
   Variants](https://tools.ietf.org/id/draft-ietf-httpbis-variants-00.html) to do
   content negotiation.
-In other words, internationalization can be done by using the Accept-Language header even the bundle is used offline.
+In other words, internationalization can be done by using the Accept-Language header even if the bundle is used offline.
 * Can be cryptographically signed by the publisher's origin which allows the browser to load the bundle's contents in the context of its origin.
 * Loads nearly instantly when it's served locally by the device.